gottacatchenall/ms_sampling_effort/manuscript.md

-There is a long history of discourse surrounding this limitation: the compounding effects of sampling effort, and the amalgamation of data across study sites and across taxonomic scales could feasibly lead to insurmountable biases in data [@Paine1988RoaMap]. @Martinez1999EffSam showed that some network properties, namely connectance, is robust to sampling effort in a plant-endophyte trophic network, but this was also done in the context of system for which observation of 62,000 total interactions and 164,000 plant-stems was feasible. @Martinez1999EffSam show the connectance estimate becomes approximately correct beyond roughly 10k plant-stem (that is, resource species) observations.
-However, in some systems, e.g. megafauna food-webs, this many observations is impractical due to the absolute abundance of species.
+There is a long history of discourse surrounding this limitation: the compounding effects of sampling effort, and the amalgamation of data across study sites and across taxonomic scales could feasibly lead to insurmountable biases in data [@Paine1988RoaMap]. @Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network, but this was also done in the context of system for which observation of 62,000 total interactions and 164,000 plant-stems was feasible. @Martinez1999EffSam show the connectance estimate becomes approximately correct beyond roughly 10k plant-stem observations.
+However, in some systems, e.g. megafauna food-webs, this many observations is either impractical or infeasible due to the absolute abundance of the species in question.
+In recent years, there has been interest toward explicitly accounting for false-negatives in models [@Young2021RecPla;
-In recent years, there has been interest in toward explicitly accounting for false-negatives in models [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach---rather than expect that our samples can fully capture all interactions, we know that some interactions between species will not be observed due to finite sampling capacity, and instead we must impute  the true metaweb of interactions given a set of samples [@Strydom2021RoaPre].
+@Stock2017LinFil], and toward a predictive approach toward interactions
+---rather than expect that our samples can fully capture all interactions, we know that some interactions between species will not be observed due to finite sampling capacity, and instead we must impute  the true metaweb of interactions given a set of samples [@Strydom2021RoaPre].